Appendicitis is a very common pediatric disorder.

 The etiology of appendicitis in the vast majority of patients is presumed to be based on luminal obstruction of the appendix.
 Intact mucosa normally secretes fluid into the lumen of the appendix.
 In the event of obstruction at the base of the appendix, this fluid cannot escape into the cecal lumen, and the intraluminal pressure of the appendix rises.
 With high pressures, venous drainage is impaired.
 The wall of the appendix becomes edematous, and ischemia of the mucosa ensues.
 Concomitant with the breakdown of the mucosal barrier is bacterial invasion of the wall of the appendix, resulting in acute appendicitis, gangrene, and ultimately perforation.

 However, the sequence of events described above is not a maxim.
 There are other scenarios with which the surgeon needs to be acquainted.
 Should luminal obstruction be relieved as with extrusion of an appendicolith, there will be immediate luminal decompression with relief of symptoms.
 The appendix will then repair the injury.
-Even in the event of perforation, if the inflammatory process is well isolated from the rest of the abdomen by omentum and loops ...
+Even in the event of perforation, if the inflammatory process is well isolated from the rest of the abdomen by ...